Skills

 Credit: Joe Lingeman

 Very rarely will we ever tell you to skip the flowers.
-Not only do they look beautiful and help to punch up a space, they’ve also been scientifically proven to help alleviate daily stress.
-The key is just helping them to last as long as possible.
-We have a few tips for that — the first and most important one involves some homemade flower food.
+Not only do they look beautiful and help to perk up a space, they’ve also been scientifically proven to help alleviate daily stress.
+Yes, really!
+The key is just making them last as long as possible.
+We have a few tips for that — and the first (and most important!) one involves making homemade flower food.
+But first…

 Credit: Lauren Volo